-This pattern is drafted with a front, back, facing and sleeve which you insert flat my favourite method!
+This pattern is drafted with very few pieces.
+It’s only a front, back, neck facing and sleeves which you insert flat – my favourite method!
 It’s a very quick sew.
 I made the black and the green top in an afternoon.
-I decided not to include the button at the top of the centre back as I two simple fuss-free tops.
-I shortened the hem length by 1inch.
+I decided not to include the button at the top of the centre back as I was after two simple tops.
+I shortened the hem length by 1 inch.
 All versions are size 4.

 This version has black silk sleeves, and the body is from a black poly crepe.
 The fabrics blend perfectly together.
-It was a great way to use up some oddly shaped fabric in the stash.
+The instructions did not include interfacing on the neckband facing.
+I recommend interfacing to achieve a better finish.

-The version above was made using the leftovers from my Highlands Wrap Dress.
-It is a lovely rayon.
+The version above was made using the leftover rayon from my Highlands Wrap Dress.

 I made a short sleeve version in linen as a test garment which I love.
 I can’t decide if I should add cuffs to this version or not.

-Don’t you just love it when a free pattern turns out to be a win?!
+Don’t you love it when a free pattern turns out to be perfect ?!